dhyanpatel/PomodoroTimer/README.md

 # To Do:
 - ~~Include Stop/Pause Button~~
+- ~~Style Buttons~~
-- Style Page to look nicer
+- Style background to reflect current state of timer
 - Use Cordova to turn into app --> Put on Play Store